Avaiga/taipy/gui/doc/slider.md

 If the _lov_ property is used, then the slider can be used to select a value among the different choices.

+## Styling

+All the slider controls are generated with the "taipy-slider" CSS class.
+You can use this class name to select the sliders on your page and apply style.

 ## Usage

 ### Selecting a value between 0 and 100